nareshbhatia/react-testing-techniques/README.md

 ## Why do we write tests?

-For me, it is about building confidence in what I am delivering.
+For me, writing tests is about building confidence in what I am delivering.
 Tests provide a mechanism to verify the intent of my code by exercising it in various ways.
 Moreover, they give me the confidence that I have not broken anything when I refactor or extend the code to meet new requirements.
 The last thing I want is to get a call at 3:00 AM to fix a bug that has crashed my app!

 ## Guiding principles for writing tests